CSCfi/csc-user-guide/docs/data/Allas/using_allas/python_boto3.md

 # Using Allas with S3 using Python boto3 library

-[boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) is a Python library for working S3 storage and other AWS services.
+[boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) is a Python library for working S3 storage and other AWS services. `boto3` works with Allas over [S3 protocol](../introduction.md#protocols).

 This page shows how to: